TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 ### Linear Regression

+> Used to predict continuous variables

+#### Practice
 [KagglePractice](https://www.kaggle.com/faressayah/linear-regression-house-price-prediction)

-> *Definition*: Used to predict continuous variables ƒ

 #### Usage:
-- Can
+- Can be used as imputation method, where values for missing data can be predicted by training a model on best features correlating to target (features decided by correlation matrix first)

 #### Pros: